kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

   statefulset.apps/loki   1/1     18m
 ```

 Here we see that Loki is running in port 3100.
 Open Grafana and go to settings and "Add data source".
 Choose Loki and then insert the correct URL.
-From the output above we can guess that the port should be 3100, namespace is loki-stack and the service is loki.
+From the output above we can guess that the port should be 3100, the namespace is loki-stack and the name of the service is loki.
 So the answer would be: http://loki.loki-stack:3100.
 No other fields need to be changed.

 Now we can use the Explore tab (compass) to explore the data.